K9s/gitlab-release-pipeline/README.md

 Jobs in Gitlab live in a stage and by default all jobs in a stage execute in parallel.
 Stages do not begin execution until jobs from prior stage has completed.

-This works but there often times when jobs in a future stage should be able to start early if there are no dependencies.
+This works but there often times when jobs in a future stage _should_ be able to start early if there are no dependencies.
 Gitlab handles this with 'needs'.
 A need is a way mark jobs as part of the [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph).
 Jobs with 'needs' do not depend on stage ordering.
 The DAG can be visualized a couple different ways in the UI and can be a valuable way to understand the flow of a pipeline.
 A job can have a need on any job in the current stage or prior stage.
 As the name implies if there are any _circular dependencies_ that DAG will **become invalid and fail to generate a pipeline**.

-The RP makes extensive use of `needs` for almost all jobs (see Gates below).
-Needs also define which jobs will have their artifacts pulled.
-This means that a `test` job will have a need on the associated `build` so the build artifact can be tested.
+The RP makes extensive use of `needs` for almost all jobs (except Gates, see below).
+Needs generally* define which jobs will have their artifacts pulled.
+This means that a `test` job will have a need on the associated `build` so the build artifact can be tested/used by the test job.

 * Note that Gitlab also has the concept of 'dependencies' that define which jobs to pull artifacts from.
-This is still valid but of little utility and does not affect the DAG.

 ## Core Concepts

 The following concepts are the core to what release pipeline is and what it implements as a framework.
-Not all of these concepts will be needed by all pipelines, but they are all implemented to work well together, share similar patterns.
-A core aim of RP is that it will 'do the right thing' and work'in expected ways'.
+Not all of these concepts will be needed by all pipelines (and most can be disabled if not neede), but they are all implemented to work well together, share similar patterns.
+A core aim of RP is that it will 'do the right thing' and work 'in expected ways'.
 Teams should be able to rely on the functionality of the pipeline without 'weirdness'.
 If anything behaves in ways that are outside expectations and/or not documented here please report an issue.

 Also, while it might be edifying to understand exactly how each job works the _interface_ (as defined in this